 “God, she irritates me.
 She would obviously have her rich daddy drive her here in a cool ass car just to make herself look good.”
 Peter groaned as he went inside with Ned.

 “Or maybe he wanted to take his daughter to a high school party?”
 Ned suggested, realizing that the statement didn’t make much sense.
 The boys walked over to the drink table.
 Booze, booze, booze.
 Whatever.
 Peter soon found the fridge and got water, in a red cup so people wouldn’t call him so prude.

-Y/N had found a couple of your friends to hang out with.
+Y/N had found a couple of her friends to hang out with.
 They were already buzzed, she wanted to stay sober just to make sure her friends got home safely.

 Halfway through the party, Flash, the host, shouted, “Yo, if anyone wants to play seven minutes in heaven, bring your ass over here!”

 “Um, I don’t think it’s a good idea.”
-You shouted over the loud music.
-Your friends rolled their eyes and grabbed either of your arms, dragging you in Flash’s direction.
+She shouted over the loud music.
+Her friends rolled their eyes and grabbed either of her arms, dragging her in Flash’s direction.
 The group of people who wanted to play were already there, sitting in a circle, around a bottle that was resting on a table.
-You looked at the faces of all the people, and was met with the grimace of Peter Parker.
+She looked at the faces of all the people, and was met with the grimace of Peter Parker.

 Her friends found an open spot in the circle so naturally, Y/N sat with them, sitting diagonally across from Peter.
 “You all should know how the game works.
 But, to those of you who don’t [cough] Peter Parker [cough].”
 Flash boomed, making his friends laugh.
 Y/N felt bad for him, he didn’t deserve to be treated badly.
 No one does.